 [END TABLE 2.7 HERE]

-Ocean salinity
+Ocean Salinity

-AR5 concluded that subtropical regions of high salinity (where evaporation dominates over precipitation) had become more saline, while regions of low salinity (mostly in the tropics and high latitudes) had very likely become fresher since the 1950s, both at the near-surface, and in the ocean interior along ventilation pathways.
-From 1950 to 2008, the mean surface contrast between high- and low-salinity regions increased by 0.13 [0.08 to 0.17] (PSS-78, Unesco, 1981).
+The AR5 concluded that subtropical regions of high salinity (where evaporation dominates over precipitation) had become more saline, while regions of low salinity (mostly in the tropics and high latitudes) had very likely become fresher since the 1950s, both at the near-surface, and in the ocean interior along ventilation pathways.
+From 1950 to 2008, the mean surface contrast between high- and low-salinity regions increased by 0.13 [0.08 to 0.17] (PSS-78, UNESCO/ICES/SCOR/IAPSO, 1981).
 Across basins, the Atlantic Ocean had become saltier and the Pacific and Southern Oceans had freshened (very likely).